 - a second partition on your SD card.
 You should have two partitions on SD card and both should be primary.

 The first FAT partition is your standard SD card storage.
-The second partition is used for application files and can be ext2, ext3, ext4 or FAT32.
+The second partition is used for application files and can be ext2, ext3, ext4, f2fs or FAT.

 Link2SD mounts the second partition of your SD card as /data/sdext2 and makes OS mounts it at boot time.